1 river, 2 towns, 500 rafters – Rock the Boat and save the music

 OUSEDAY is fun for all, free of charge thanks to the generosity of local firms who pay costs for essential items such as insurance, communications and vital safety equipment.
 For the second year running, our main sponsor is Oakley Property where chairman Chris Oakley and his team are celebrating their 25 anniversary.
 Chris says: “We are delighted to be the main sponsor again.
 Ouseday is a great family day out on the water for our beautiful town.
 We are proud to be part of this and jumped at the chance to sponsor again and give something back to the town that supports our business.”
-At Oakley: Giving Back
+Oakley: 25 team years

 Also supporting us again are Lawson Lewis Blakers Ltd solicitors – and we received a fantastic £5,000 grant from a donor who wishes to remain anonymous.
 At LLB, a spokesman for the solicitors said: “We are delighted to support this special event for the second year running.”